dshmul/TraceActivity/README.md

 # TraceActivity: PlatformIO Project for Trace Activity Detection Capability

-This repository contains ESP32 firmware that enables the intercepton of probe requests and sending of data to AWS.
+This repository contains ESP32 firmware that enables the interception of probe requests and sending of data to AWS.

 The capability is divided among two ESP32s, one that acts as the receiver - intercepting probe requests, and the other as the trasnmitter - sending packets to AWS IoT Core.